danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 ### 📥 Installation

 1. Clone this repo
-2. Install dependencies (LVGL, BluetoothSerial, etc.)
+2. Install dependencies (LVGL, eSPI, BluetoothSerial, etc.)
-3. Edit LVGL and touch library config if needed
+3. Edit LVGL and eSPI config if needed.
 4. Edit the code - Use your MAC address or use Bluetooth name and Pin.
 5. Upload to ESP32
 6. Pair with ECUMaster Black BT adapter